rust-lang/rust/src/doc/grammar.md

 **FIXME:** grammar?

 A _declaration statement_ is one that introduces one or more *names* into the enclosing statement block.
-The declared names may denote new slots or new items.
+The declared names may denote new variables or new items.

 #### Item declarations